jobjo/popper/docs/tutorial.md

 ```

 Now say you would like to write a test for a property that states that
 inverting the image twice results in the same image when rendered.
-It is not
+However,
-possible to derive a sample function for the abstract type `Image.t`.
+it is not possible to derive a sample function for the abstract type
-Further, even if the type was exposed we'd need to satisfy some constraints
+`Image.t`.
+Further, even if the type had been exposed we'd need to satisfy
-about the `width` and the `height` parameters.
-However, writing the sample
+some invariants for the `width` and the `height` parameters.
+Luckily,
-function yourself is straight forward — it's just a matter of generating the
+writing the sample function yourself is straight forward — it's just a matter
-different parameters.
-Here is a version where the width and height varies
+of generating the different parameters.
+Here is a version where the width
-between `0` and `15`:
+and height varies between `0` and `15`:

 ```ocaml